China – Everything you need to know about Chinese culture, etiquette, protocol, visiting, doing business and communicating in or with China.

 - Never place your chopsticks straight up in your bowl.
-By placing your sticks upright in your bowl your will remind your host of joss sticks which connotes death.
+By placing your sticks upright in your bowl you will remind your host of joss sticks which connotes death.

 - Do not drop the chopsticks it is considered bad luck.

 Tipping is becoming more commonplace, especially with younger workers although older workers still consider it an insult.
-Different parts of Asia have different rules, in Singapore generally you do not tip at all whereas in Malaysia it is consider rude not too.
+Different parts of Asia have different rules, in Singapore generally, you do not tip at all whereas in Malaysia it is considered rude not too.

 Business Etiquette Basics